By José Alberto Hermosillo

 Biba shares a simple but meaningful joke with Haider: “The chicken and the mosquito shared a kiss.
 Then, the mosquito died of bird flu... the chicken died of dengue.”
 She then explains: “Because falling in love means death.”
 The joke highlights two main, opposing characters: the religious married man and the openly gay transgender person seeking freedom in a conservative society with strict laws.

-The vibrant production focuses on three distinct and unique characters: Haider, Mumtaz, and Biba.
+The vibrant production centers on three distinct and memorable characters: Haider, Mumtaz, and Biba.

-For Haider, his family is as important as the success of the show.
+For Haider, his family is as crucial as the show’s success.
 He takes Biba’s safety seriously and cares about his family’s well-being, but balancing everything in real life isn’t easy.

-Mumtaz is emotionally unstable.
-She wants to be pregnant but questions her husband’s job because of his frequent absences.
+Mumtaz is emotionally fragile.
+She wants to be pregnant but doubts her husband’s job because of his frequent absences.

 Biba’s multidimensional character is neither sugar-coated nor does she pretend to be cute.
 She is an energetic, confident, and trustworthy trans woman who aspires to emigrate to Germany.
 Her honesty causes her to reject those who care for her, including Haider.
 Alina Khan’s performance is as impressive as Daniela Vega’s in the award-winning Chilean film “A Fantastic Woman.”